 bag.
 Thaw overnight in refrigerator; add whipped cream and garnish up to 4 hours before serving.

 A lavish amount of melted chocolate and sour cream gives these moist cake layers a tender, velvet-textured crumb.
-The recipe
+You'll find

 A New Orleans specialty, this simple but ethereal dessert is nothing short of spectacular.
 It takes just minutes to put together,